Pratham9497/MyPortfolio/README.md

 ## Deployment

-The Website has bees deployed at Netlify and can be vistited with the following URL: https://prathamshalya.netlify.app/
+The Website has been deployed at Netlify and can be vistited with the following URL: https://prathamshalya.netlify.app/

 ## Learn More